mariakesa/HuggingMouse/README.md

 Note that the dotenv library has to be installed for this to work.

-### Selecting experimental container for analysis

-HuggingMouse has a helper class for choosing the experimental container (one transgenic animal).

-    from HuggingMouse.allen_api_utilities import AllenExperimentUtility

-    info_utility = AllenExperimentUtility()
-    #These functions will print some information to help select the
-    #experimental container id to work on.
-    info_utility.view_all_imaged_areas()
-    info_utility.visual_areas_info()
-    #Let's grab the first eperiment container id in the VISal area.
-    id = info_utility.experiment_container_ids_imaged_areas(['VISal'])[0]

-### Visualizing trial averaged data

-You can use any sklearn decomposition (PCA, NMF) or manifold method (TSNE, SpectralEmbedding) or your own custom model with a fit_transform method to visualize the patterns in the neural data.
-This is currently possible with trial averaged data.
-The visualize function takes the session and the stimulus that uniquely identify a sequence of trials and embeds the data using the provided model.

-    from HuggingMouse.visualizers import VisualizerDimReduction
-    from HuggingMouse.trial_averaged_data import MakeTrialAveragedData
-    from sklearn.decomposition import PCA
-    from sklearn.manifold import TSNE

-    dim_reduction_model = PCA(n_components=3)
-    trial_averaged_data = MakeTrialAveragedData().get_data(id)
-    visualizer = VisualizerDimReduction(dim_reduction_model)
-    visualizer.info()
-    visualizer.visualize(trial_averaged_data,
-                        'three_session_A', 'natural_movie_one')

-    dim_reduction_model2 = TSNE(n_components=3)
-    visualizer2 = VisualizerDimReduction(dim_reduction_model2)
-    visualizer2.visualize(trial_averaged_data,
-                        'three_session_A', 'natural_movie_one')

 ### Fitting regression models

 The new HuggingMouse pipelines functionality allows fitting custom regression models on all of the experimental trials